-We have made the following arrangements for your arrival in Bangkok (any checked):
+Please check your trip documents for the following arrangements made for your arrival in Bangkok:

-Airport lounge services have been reserved for your party.
-Please proceed to any of the lounges noted on map (see page 2).
+- Airport Lounge or Short Stay: Airport lounge services have been reserved for your party.
+Please proceed to any of the lounges noted on map

-Accommodation has been arranged at the Novotel Airport hotel, located 300 yards from the main terminal A hotel shuttle bus also operates every 10-15 minutes.
+- Airport Hotel (Novotel): Accommodation has been arranged at the Novotel Airport hotel, located 300 yards from the main terminal A hotel shuttle bus also operates every 10-15 minutes.
 Refer to your tour itinerary for your reservation number.
-See more on page 2.

 Novotel Airport Hotel